bvlegacy/python-mail-sender/README.md

 # python-mail-sender
-Sends mails to the required email address mention in the code using python ide
+Sends mails to the email address mentioned in the code using python ide